duneanalytics/docs/docs/spellbook/examples/daily-aggregation.md

+---
-# Daily Aggregation
+title: Daily Aggregation
+---

 This sums all transfers for the day.
 This table is materialized as an incrementally loaded table updated every 15 minutes because the next step includes a slower \`[window](https://spark.apache.org/docs/latest/sql-ref-syntax-qry-select-window.html)\` function to capture a rolling sum.

-There’s a few novel components to make this spell incremental:
+There are a few novel components to make this spell incremental:

 The `<div data-gb-custom-block data-tag="if"> </div>` JINJA block allows us to add an arbitrary filter when running in “incremental” mode.
 Incremental mode is default and a full refresh is denoted by a command line arg to completely recreate the table.